AyeKhantKhantPo/weatherapp/README.md

 # Weather App
-This is a simple weather application developed as part of my learning journey with Node.js and Express.js framework.
+This is a simple weather application developed as part of my learning journey with Node.js and Express.js framework by using API from https://openweathermap.com/.

 ### Installation
 Clone this repository: `git clone https://github.com/AyeKhantKhantPo/weatherapp.git`